rweigel/phys305/continuous_charge_distributions.md

 Based on the problem statement and diagram, write down features that you expect your solution to have.
 For example,

-* For large $z$, solution should approach that for case where all charge on line/sheet, etc. is at the origin.
+* "For large $z$, solution should approach that for case where all charge on line/sheet, etc. is at the origin."
-* For small $z$, solution should approach that for an infinite line/sheet of charge, etc.
+* "For small $z$, solution should approach that for an infinite sheet of charge."
-* The computed electric field should be pointing is $+x$ and $+z$ direction or the computed electric field should have only a $z$-component.
+* "The computed electric field should be pointing is $+x$ and $+z$ direction or the computed electric field should have only a $z$-component."

 Such statements will be used to check your final answer and also intermediate steps.

-For example, in the case of a line of charge that extends from $x=-L$ to $x=L$,
+### Example

+A line of charge from $x=-L$ to $x=L$ with a uniform charge density $\lambda_o$.
+We can make several statements about the electric field on the $y$ axis.

-1. The electric field on the $z$-axis should only have a $z$--component.
+1. $\mathbf{E}$ should only have a $y$--component due to cancellation symmetry.
-2. For $z\gg L$ (far away from the line), one expects an answer that approaches the answer for a problem where all of the charges on the line are placed at the origin.
-In this case, the basic form of Coulomb's Law for electric fields can be used to find the answer.
+2. For $y\gg L$ (far away from the line), one expects an answer that approaches the answer for a problem where all of the charges on the line are placed at the origin.
+In this case, the basic form of Coulomb's Law for electric fields can be used to find the answer in terms of the parameters given $E_y=kQ/y^2=k(2\lambda_oL)/y^2$ and $\mathbf{E}$ is in the $\yhat$ direction for $y\gt 0$ and in the $-\yhat$ direction for $y\lt 0$.
-3. For $z\ll L$, one expects an answer that approaches the answer for an infinite line of charge (an ant placed near the origin will conclude that the charges extend to infinity in both directions).
+3. For $y\ll L$, one expects an answer that approaches the answer for an infinite line of charge (an ant placed near the origin will conclude that the charges extend to infinity in both directions).
 In this case, one can look up the equation for the electric field due to an infinite line of charge (or use Gauss' Law to find it).

 ## Finding $dl$, $da$, or $d\tau$